eroc123/obsidian-notes/Geography A level/Unit 3/Superpowers/Pyramid.md

-Issues caused by a small physical size or bad geographical position can be alleviated via economic power, cultural influence or ^T5fMqrKU
+Issues caused by a small physical size or bad geographical position can be alleviated via economic power, cultural influence or politics.
+E.g. Singapore and Japan - both no resources and small physical size yet very powerful. ^T5fMqrKU

+Important in the past, however with better international diplomacy and trade taking priority, millitary strenght is no longer as important, at least for regional power ^ixYykIPo

+Natural resources can always be imported.
+Natural resources may also be mismanaged, leading to many resource rich countries being extremely poor.
+Usually lower value than manufactured goods. ^hPWFwswk

 %%
 # Drawing